 Annual collections are taken up in all of the parishes for agencies which do not belong to the diocese, but which are associated with the mission of the Church, e.g, Trocaire (the Catholic Agency for Development), Migrants, Peter's Pence (Pontifical Charities) and Holy Places.
+In 2016, two additional special collections were held, one for emergency relief in the Ukraine and another to fund the World Meeting of Families, to be celebrated in Ireland in 2018.
 These collections are transferred directly to the relevant agency via the Elphin Diocesan Office, before the end of the financial year, using an account which is designated for this specific purpose.
 These monies are not shown as part of the income or expenditure of the parish, since they are restricted funds and never belong to the parish.
-The total of such restricted funds destined largely for the needs of the poor, amounted to €172,964 in the year under review, significantly down on the previous year.
+The total of such restricted funds, in the year under review, amounted to €232,646, of which just under €205K was specifically destined for the needs of the poor.